shanqyeet/lecture-ruby-oop/PITCHME.md

 ## working without class

-How would you store and manipulate information about a student?
+How would you store and manipulate information of a student?

 +++